pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 Ensure Drush or the WP-CLI works as expected on the Dev and Multidev environments.

-Apply  the plugin or theme updates either in the UI or with Terminus Drush or WP-CLI.
+Apply the plugin or theme updates either in the UI or with Drush or WP-CLI using Terminus.
 Resolve any issues or errors that arise.
 After conflicts are  resolved, the updates should be committed to the `master` branch.

 If possible, manually edit or update the plugins required to resolve the update failure and allow Autopilot to run its subsequent round of updates.